vcmi/vcmi/docs/modders/Entities_Format/Hero_Class_Format.md

 		"knowledge"  : 25
 	},

-	// Chance to get specific primary skill on level-up
-	// This set specifies chances for levels starting from 10 "highLevelChance" :
+	// Chance to get specific primary skill on level-up, applicable for levels starting from 10 "highLevelChance" :
 	{
 		"attack"     : 25,